EricAmren/ocaml-drawing/README.md

 How to compile and execute:

 1. Building your .ml file with ocamlbuild :
-Type this command on your terminal, be sure to change the extension .ml to .byte:
+Type this command in a terminal, be sure to change the extension .ml to .byte:
 ocamlbuild -tag thread -use-ocamlfind -pkgs core,vg.svg path/to/your/file.byte